Debit - What is a debit?

 - Sole proprietor's Drawing account

-A debit will decrease these accounts:
+Accounts decreased by debits A debit will decrease the following types of accounts:

 - Liabilities (Notes Payable, Accounts Payable, Interest Payable, etc.)